suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // document refers to the JSON document file uploaded in AWS S3
 		   // the file has been temporarily made public at https://ft900-iot-portal.s3.amazonaws.com/supported_i2c_devices.json
 		   // this API provides access to the contents of the JSON file
+		   // WARNING: This API is obsoleted.
+Please use GET SUPPORTED SENSOR DEVICES instead.

 		B. GET SUPPORTED SENSOR DEVICES
 		-  Request: